Tallboy (bomb): Design

 No. 617 Squadron were trained on the Stabilizing Automatic Bomb Sight (SABS).
 Corrections had to be made for temperature, wind speed and other factors.
 The sight was effective only if the target could be clearly identified.
 Several missions were cancelled or unsuccessful because of this limitation.

 For use on underground targets, the bomb was fitted with three separate inertia No. 58 Mark I Tail Pistols (firing mechanisms).
 These triggered detonation after a pre-set delay, which gave the bomb sufficient time to penetrate the target before exploding.
 Depending on mission requirements, the time delay could be set to 30 seconds or 30 minutes after impact.

 To guarantee detonation, three Type 47 long delay fuzes were fitted inside the rear of the bomb.
 This dramatically improved reliability of the weapon; even if two of the fuzes failed, the third would trigger detonation.
 At least 2 Tallboys failed to explode, one during the second attack on the Sorpe dam; it was found during repairs in late 1958 when the reservoir was emptied, and a second was found in Świnoujście in Poland (formerly Swinemünde) in 2020.
 This second bomb detonated in October 2020 while being remotely defused.

-The bomb was aimed at the target during an operation and proved capable of penetrating deep into hardened reinforced concrete when it hit.
+The bomb proved capable of penetrating deep into hardened reinforced concrete when it hit.
 This, however, was not the primary intention of Barnes Wallis's design.
 The bomb was designed to make impact close to the target, penetrate the soil or rock beneath or around the target, and then detonate, transferring all of its energy into the structure, or creating a camouflet (cavern or crater) into which the target would fall.
 This 'earthquake' effect caused more damage than even a direct hit that penetrated the armour of a target, since even a burst inside a bunker would only damage the surroundings, with the blast dissipating rapidly through the air.
 An earthquake impact shook the whole target and caused structural damage to all parts of it, making repair uneconomic.
-The attack reports below should be considered with this in mind.